 - Be aware of your surroundings and your actions.
 Make sure not to knock your adversary off balance or hit him too hard

 - Be ready to stop the game and offer assistance if combat resulted in real injury

 How many hit points does a LARP character have

 There are several ways in which larp groups deside on character hit points:

 In this variant, character hit points are determined by class, level, and race.
 An example might be:

 Hit points variant two: By skills

-In skill based character creation methods, hit points can be a gained by spending skill point on more hit points.
+In skill-based character creation methods, hit points can be gained by spending skill points on more hit points.
 Some other skills might have hit point benefits, such as military skills, which allows for use of large weapons, heavy armor and gain some hit points.

 LARP hit points modifiers

 At times character hit points can increase or decrease temporary by: